You need to enable JavaScript to run this app.

 San Remo

 San Remo is the fourth largest city in Liguria, from which you can easily reach the French Riviera.
-Here posh hotels adjoin more democratic accommodations, but beach holidays in Liguria are slightly more expensive than ones on the Adriatic coast.
-San Remo boasts cozy beaches that vary from sandy to pebbly and stony ones.
+Here, posh hotels adjoin more democratic accommodations, but beach holidays in Liguria are slightly more expensive than ones on the Adriatic coast.
+As one of the charming beaches in Italy, San Remo boasts cozy shores that vary from sandy to pebbly and stony.
 Those who do not really like pebbles or travel with children should choose Tre Ponti, a sandy beach with a soft dip into the sea.
-Of course, this makes the place very popular among locals and travelers, so it becomes quite busy at the peak season.
+Of course, this makes the place very popular among locals and travelers, so it becomes quite busy at peak season.

 Cinque Terre